 For example, small breeds, generally considered to be 10kg or less, have much less growing to do than medium-sized or large breeds.
 Consequently, they need less energy, so small breed dog food reflects this and provides them only with the nutrients they require to stay healthy.

-Conversely, large breeds, who are considered to be 25kg or more (but see the chart below for a more accurate breed-by-breed interpretation), have the most growing to do, so they need large breed dog food to get all the energy they must consume to grow at such a rapid and massive rate.
+Conversely, large breeds, which are considered to be 25kg or more (but see the chart below for a more accurate breed-by-breed interpretation), have the most growing to do, so they need large breed dog food to get all the energy they must consume to grow at such a rapid rate.

 For this reason, many dog food products have a breed size indicator on the packaging, letting you know if it is suitable for small, medium, large and even extra-large breeds.
 Feeding a dog food intended for a different-sized breed will result in nutritional imbalances.
-This can lead to long-term growth and health issues.
+This can lead to long-term growth and health issues, such as obesity.
+Keeping a close eye on your dog’s weight can extend their life span.
 Thus, it is important you know the eventual size of your dog, so you can buy the right food for him or her and help keep them at their ideal and healthiest weight.